 In this lesson, students will learn the history of Congo Square in New Orleans.
 Students will gain an understanding of systems of slavery and Code Noir.
 Students will sing, dance, and demonstrate a clave rhythm, a tradition in Congo Square.

-- Students will be able to identify with systems of slavery in New Orleans.
+- Identify with systems of slavery in New Orleans.

-- Students will be able to demonstrate call and response singing and collective improvisation.
+- Demonstrate call and response singing and collective improvisation.

-- Students will be able to perform a song and dance inspired by the elements learned from Congo Square.
+- Perform a song and dance inspired by the elements learned from Congo Square.